na-na-hi/renget/archive/firehawk52.md

 ->Thanks to all the other contributors in alphabetic order:<-

-->**ALi3naTEd0, Filosk, @Gigamusic2, Glomatico, Gostrdr1337, Guy Doom, GC22, Igor_O, kawahara, Kevin Palma, NRS MDL, MKA, @musicalstarlight**<-
+->**ALi3naTEd0, Copyman, Filosk, @Gigamusic2, Glomatico, Gostrdr1337, Guy Doom, GC22, Igor_O, kawahara, Kevin Palma, NRS MDL, MKA, @musicalstarlight**<-
-->**Last Stand // Cunny, RinRinxll, SPYZ3R, Spyzer X Muzahid, T O N O, udreamtoosmall, SyN, TLALOC, TheKVT, and TXHQ**<-
+->**Last Stand // Cunny, ptnapivoski, RinRinxll, SPYZ3R, Spyzer X Muzahid, T O N O, udreamtoosmall, SyN, TLALOC, TheKVT, and TXHQ**<-

 ->And a special thanks to the amazing admins that helps to keep order and help people in the support channel:<-